 - Make a list of holiday spending.
 Include detailed gift lists, postage, decor, events, extra contributions to charitable organizations, special food, and whatever you typically spend on during that time.
 Don’t hold back.
 Make it a big fat holiday list from turkey to trips and whatever comes in between.
 I want you to see the price tag on what you would normally spend.

-- Cut the list by at least 25-50% - Chances are you are not the only one that wants to spend less this holiday season.
+- Cut the list by at least 25-50% – Chances are you are not the only one that wants to spend less this holiday season.
 Who knows, your friends might be aspiring minimalists too!
 Think about how you decorate.
 Do you really need a wreath on the back door?
 What about the different dresses you buy for formal events.
 Could you cut back there?
 Maybe a minimalist fashion project will help.
 Examine and re-examine your budget.
 Make the necessary cuts, and figure out the overall budget.
-If you really do this today or this week, divide the final number by 15.
-If you normally spend $3000, you will have to save $200 per week.
+Then divide the total number by the number of weeks between now and November 1st.
+That will give you a good idea of what you need to save between now and then.
 You will start spending this before you save it all, but nothing will have to come out of your regular budget, and you will not have to use a credit card.

 Meaning – Like our budget, our search for meaning seems deeper during the holidays.
 Through prayer, meditation, and volunteer work, do a little soul searching and soul giving.
 You may develop habits that last year round.